Kindergarten Readiness Action Team

 Goal: Children & youth have the literacy skills needed at all stages to support academic success

-- All children experience high quality early childhood education
+- All children experience high quality, trauma-informed early childhood education

 Too many Evanston children arrive at Kindergarten without the fundamental early literacy and social emotional skills they need to be successful readers.
-This team is focusing initially on the transition between early childhood education and kindergarten.
-Their work has involved a number of different facets--all geared toward providing better information about the impact of early childhood education in Evanston and smoothing the transition between preschool and kindergarten.
+In fact, kindergarten readiness has been going down over the last five years for all socioeconomic and racial groups.
+This team is focusing on ensuring high quality early childhood education and a smooth transition between early childhood education and kindergarten.

 First, the team worked to revise and, through the partnership between early childhood providers and District 65, efficiently beta tested the kindergarten intake form to more adequately track children’s participation in early childhood programs.
 This will allow D65 and EC2C to better understand how various approaches to, and doses of, early childhood education impact kindergarten readiness.